 A sense of self-worth or moral identity tied to eating “correctly.”

-Recognizing these signs is not about labeling someone a fanatic or passing judgment on their eating habits.
+Recognizing these behaviors and feelings is not about labeling someone a fanatic or passing judgment on their eating habits.
 It’s about noticing when the pursuit of health has shifted into something rigid, isolating, or harmful.
-If food choices are causing distress, interfering with relationships, or narrowing a person’s life instead of enriching it, they may be struggling with disordered eating.
+If food choices are causing distress, interfering with relationships, or narrowing a person’s life instead of enriching it, the pursuit of health has crossed into disordered eating.

 Causes + Risk Factors